rocicorp/replicache/README.md

 ## Building the code

+### Get the Code

+Download the [latest release](https://github.com/rocicorp/replicache-sdk-js/releases) from Github.
+It's important to get the typescript and binary from a release to ensure you have the correct version of the binary.

 ### Build the JS

 Replicache JS SDK is written in TypeScript.
 Run `npm run build` to generate the JS source code (JS source is outputted in `out/`).
 By default we generate browser compatible JS but you can also build CommonJS modules by running `npm run build:cjs`.
 Let us know what your needs are.